vicident/texture_nets/README.md

 # Hardware
-- Was tested with 12Gb NVIDIA Tesla K40m GPU and Ubuntu 14.04.
+- The code was tested with 12GB NVIDIA Tesla K40m GPU and Ubuntu 14.04.
 - You may decrease `batch_size`, image_size`, `noise_depth` if the model do not fit your GPU memory.
 - `pyramid2` is much more memory efficient than `pyramid`, more, you can decrease the number of filters in there.
 - The pretrained models do not need much memory to sample.